Jcbnunez/uvm-fqr/Practicums/Pract6_drift.md

 While in class, create, deploy, and graph the outcome of a simulaiton to answer the question: What is the probability of extinction of a **brand new** allele that appears in a population of size (i.e., $n$ ) = 10, 50, 100, 1000... simulate 100 instances of evolution for each parameter for at least 100 generations.

+#### Some hints:

-To tackle this. challenge realize that the frequency of a new allele in a diploid population at the moment of introduction is:
+* To tackle this. challenge realize that the frequency of a new allele in a diploid population at the moment of introduction is:

 $$
 p_{init} = \frac{1}{2N} = \frac{1}{n}
 $$

+* Note that

-Also take full advantange of array jobs!
+*  Take full advantange of array jobs!

 ## Homework code challenge (EC)!

 How would the above simulation look like if we were to include selection in the mix?
 Assume that the fitness of the $x_{ii}$ genotype is 1.1 (i.e., produces 10% more offspring) and that the same is true for the $x_{ij}$ genotypes.
+The fitness of $x_{jj}$ is 1.0